divayang/grunt-local-socket/README.md

 Default value: `''`

 This param is used to composite a simulated-response by the socket.io server.
-Use string value to indicate the script file you composited, or directly write an annomynous function with the passed-arguments which refers to the socket.io instance, and then do whatever you like.
+Use string value to indicate the script file you composited, or directly write an anonymous function with the passed-arguments which refers to the socket.io instance, and then do whatever you like.

 ### Usage Examples

 #### Default Options
-In this example, use default options with a annomynous function as the serverScript.
+In this example, use default options with a anonymous function as the serverScript.

 ```js
 grunt.initConfig({